 At a certain point, the data used to predict the variable of interest could be itself forecasted.
 However, even at the simplest forecasting methods, it is typical to observe a certain level of risk and uncertainty.
 It is thus essential that the provided information is up to date so that forecasts are as accurate as possible.

 Whatever the circumstances or time horizons involved, forecasting is a powerful aid to effective and efficient planning.
 Forecasting should be an integral part of the decision-making activities of management, as it can play a significant role in many sectors of a company.

 However, classical time series predictions are difficult and usually require specialised staff like data scientists to implement it.
 It requires effort from users to obtain the best possible predictions.

-That task becomes monotonous as the amount of data increases, and it comes across as a costly activity to maintain a complex forecasting platform or other services.
+That task becomes monotonous as the amount of data increases, ultimately coming across as a costly activity to maintain a complex forecasting platform or other services.

 That is where Statful comes in.
 Developers and business operators can access an intuitive UI to generate meaningful predictions for a variety of scenarios in the business context.

 At this initial stage, Statful’s Forecasting makes use of Facebook’s Prophet.